Posture

 What Is a Quick Wall Check for Standing Posture?

-A quick wall check can help you feel a neutral standing position.
-It is a guide only, not a diagnosis, because body shape, spinal curves, and comfort vary between people.
+A wall check can help you feel a neutral standing position.
+It is a guide only, because body shape, spinal curves, comfort, and mobility vary between people.

 1. Stand with the back of your head, shoulder blades, and bottom lightly touching a wall.